-- Students and parents complete and sign the Chromebook Responsibility Form. - Students agree to the Utilization of Technology (Acceptable Use) Policy 815. - On distribution day, - At designated time, student arrives to distribution location. - Student has School Identification available. - Student submits signed Chromebook Responsibility Form to District staff. - If Insurance payment is received, student receives Chromebook and School Identification tag is recorded in the student's record. - Student powers on Chromebook and logs in. - A student arriving mid-year will need to bring the completed paperwork and payment to one of the designated Chromebook Service Centers in the building.
+- The Chromebook Responsibility Form is part of the student handbook. - Students agree to the Utilization of Technology (Acceptable Use) Policy 815. - On distribution day, - At designated time, student arrives to distribution location.

+- Student has School Identification available. - If Insurance payment is received, student receives Chromebook and School Identification tag is recorded in the student's record. - Student powers on Chromebook and logs in. - A student arriving mid-year will need to bring the completed paperwork and payment to one of the designated Chromebook Service Centers in the building.